Abarim Publications' online Biblical Greek Dictionary

 - The noun φιλαργυρια (philarguria), meaning money-love.
 This difficult word occurs only in the familiar statement that money-love is the root of all evil (1 Timothy 6:10).
 Most commentators take this to mean that feeling love for money leads to all kinds of bad behavior, but here at Abarim Publications we're pretty sure that money-love is not a feeling that one has, but rather a reason why one interacts with other people.
 In a money-based economy, people do things for other people because they get paid for it and not out of allegiance or feelings towards the other person.
 In a society where human interaction is dictated solely by money-love, people are left to perish by the side of the road because they have no money to invest in food and shelter.
 Money-love, or philarguria, is the opposite of people-love, or philanthropia.

-- Together with the pronoun αυτος (autos), meaning self: the adjective φιλαυτος (philautos), meaning self-lover (2 Timothy 3:2 only).
+- Together with the pronoun αυτος (autos), meaning self: the adjective φιλαυτος (philautos), meaning self-loving (2 Timothy 3:2 only).

-- Together with the noun ηδονη (hedone), meaning (physical) pleasure: the adjective φιληδονος (philedonos), meaning pleasure-lover (2 Timothy 3:4 only).
+- Together with the noun ηδονη (hedone), meaning (physical) pleasure: the adjective φιληδονος (philedonos), meaning pleasure-loving (2 Timothy 3:4 only).

-- Together with θεος (theos), meaning god or God: the adjective φιλοθεος (philotheos), meaning God-lover (2 Timothy 3:4 only).
+- Together with θεος (theos), meaning god or God: the adjective φιλοθεος (philotheos), meaning God-loving (2 Timothy 3:4 only).

 - Together with the noun νεικος (neikos), meaning quarrel or strife (and which doesn't occur independently in the Bible): the adjective φιλονεικος (philoneikos), meaning quarrel-loving (1 Corinthians 11:16 only).
 From this word derives:

 - The noun φιλονεικια (philoneikia), which describes the kind of dispute that arises when quarrel-lovers get at it (Luke 22:24 only).